innovacy/Up/README.md

 If the requested page is not found, a 404.md or a 404.html file will be searched in the requested path.

-If no file is found, the parent directories up to the location of the script will be searched recursively for such a file.
+If no such file is found, the parent directories up to the location of the script will be searched recursively for such a file.

 A 404.md has priority over a 404.html file, so if you want to have a html file loaded and served, make sure you remove